marmonkin/portfolio/README.md

 - Resident Evil series
 - Monster Hunter Wilds

+My love for games is the exact reason why I have chosen game design as my career path.
+Every time I play a game I always pay attention to details: when I visit a city or a castle in an RPG, I pay attention to the architecture, the way the buildings are structured, how the streets are laid out; try to imagine how this place would be defended in case of attack.

 # School Projects
 During my years of study in KAMK I have participated in developing some great games that I am very proud of.
 Here I will showcase some of them, as well as explain exactly what I was responsible for during development.